 The Level 1 runner up is Kincaid Crowe.
 Honorable mentions: Abby Bernstein, Barack Abdallah, Darby Wygal, Eleanor Wildflower, Heidi Kestner, Linden Liu, Maggie Burco, Noah Aquino, Quinn Shur, and Taryn Walters.

-The Level 2 runner up is Gaia Corvino Honorable mentions: Amanda Ramos, Caitlin Wassell, Clara Sun, C.K. (waiting for permission), Eashan Vagish, Eudora Itano Parsons, Gabriel Gandarias, Hank Rohs, Jacob Watson, Kamya Raman, Leonard ter Meulen, and Nancy Bui
+The Level 2 runner up is Gaia Corvino Honorable mentions: Amanda Ramos, Caitlin Wassell, Clara Sun, Clay Kuran, Eashan Vagish, Eudora Itano Parsons, Gabriel Gandarias, Hank Rohs, Jacob Watson, Kamya Raman, Leonard ter Meulen, and Nancy Bui

 The Level 3 runner up is Chantelle Tiya.
 Honorable mentions: Andrea Liao, Anna Mai, Annabeth Woodard, Caleb Buck, Danielle McCoy, Emma Hastings, Haley Morris, Jessica Hatch, Kaitlyn Billington, Nicole Moreva-Montoya, and Skyler Knight